Rosie Hamlin: Career

-At age 15, Hamlin and some friends rented the only recording studio they could find within 100 miles of San Diego located in San Marcos, California, to record the song.
-The studio was owned by an airplane mechanic who had taken part of his hangar to make it.
+At age 15, Hamlin and some friends rented the only recording studio they could find within 100 miles of San Diego to record the song.
+Located in San Marcos, California, the studio was owned by an airplane mechanic who had taken part of his hangar to create it.
 After taking the master to a Kresge's department store in downtown San Diego, they convinced a manager to play it in the listening booth of the store's music department.
 The song received positive reactions from teenage listeners, and a scout from Highland Records offered the group a recording contract, under the condition that the company take possession of the master recording, and that David Ponce be named as the author of the song, as he was the eldest member of the group.
 Hamlin along with her band performed six shows with Jackie Wilson at the Brooklyn Paramount Theatre in New York City in late 1960.

 "Angel Baby", which featured Hamlin's noted soprano vocals, made its radio debut in November 1960, before the group had even received their contract; the track was also played on K-Day Radio from disc jockey Alan Freed.
 When the group formally established a contract, Hamlin found that she was ineligible to collect record royalties from the song because she was not listed as the songwriter.
 This led to the group's break-up, and although Hamlin secured the copyright to her music in 1961, decades of battles over royalties followed.
 "Angel Baby" charted at number 5 on the Billboard Singles Chart.
 On March 30, 1961, Hamlin appeared with Rosie and the Originals on Dick Clark's American Bandstand, performing "Lonely Blue Nights", making her the first Latina to appear on the series.

 In 2001, Hamlin released Angel Baby Revisited, which features original recordings and other performances, as well as a Spanglish version of "Angel Baby," which featured lyrics that alternate between English and Spanish.
 She would perform revival shows in 2002, including performances at Madison Square Garden, before formally retiring from performing due to advanced fibromyalgia.

 Personal life

 Hamlin formally retired from the music industry in 1963 after her marriage to Originals guitarist Noah Tafolla.
 The couple had two children, Joey and Deborah (b.
-1964).
+1964) and would eventually divorce.Noah Tafolla died on September 9, 2019, aged 76.
+Hamlin had another child named John many years later.